apolopena/gitpod-laravel-starter/README.md

 ### Securing phpMyAdmin

 At a minimum the default passwords that phpMyAdmin uses to administer the MySQL databases should be changed right after a Gitpod workspace has been created for the first time.
-An `update_phpmyadmin_pws` alias has been provided that automagically changes the default passwords.
+An `update-phpmyadmin-pws` alias has been provided that automagically changes the default passwords.
 <br /><br />
-To change the phpMyAdmin  MySQL passwords using the `update_phpmyadmin_pws` alias, follow these steps:
+To change the phpMyAdmin  MySQL passwords using the `update-phpmyadmin-pws` alias, follow these steps:
    1. Create a file in .gp named `.starter.env`
    2. Copy and paste all the keys containing `PHPMYADMIN` from `.gp/.starter.env.example` to `.starter.env`
    3. In .starter.ini, set password values for the `PHPMYADMIN` keys and save the file.
-   4. In a terminal run the alias: `update_phpmyadmin_pws`
+   4. In a terminal run the alias: `update-phpmyadmin-pws`

 <br />